ReScience/ReScience-submission/article/article.md

 the length of an Up state and therefore prevents measuring steady-state resistances during freely evolving activity.
 The results of this method for the above case of prolonged DC stimulation closely match those obtained from the I-V curve (Fig.$\,$@fig:IV$\,\!$C).
 In the active network model, this method results in a membrane conductance around $2\,\mathrm{nS}$ (corresponding to $500\,\mathrm{M}\Omega$) during the Down state (Fig.$\,$@fig:R-mod$\,\!$B,C).
-During the Up states, however, membrane conductance tends to drop to zero and even becomes negative, indicating self-depolarizing dynamics in the subthreshold periods.
-Note that in Fig.$\,$@fig:R-mod$\,\!$B,C time periods of $20\,\mathrm{ms}$ before and after each spike event (shown by vertical gray lines) are not considered to avoid the contamination of subthreshold dynamics with spikes.
+During the Up states, however, membrane conductance tends to drop to zero and even becomes negative for  $5-75\,\mathrm{ms}$ with an average of $32\,\mathrm{ms}$ before oncoming spike events, indicating self-depolarizing dynamics in the subthreshold periods.
+Note that in Fig.$\,$@fig:R-mod$\,\!$B,C time periods of $5\,\mathrm{ms}$ before and after each spike event are not considered to avoid the contamination of subthreshold dynamics with spikes.

 ![**The method of accessing neuronal membrane conductance (or resistance) suggested by [@Compte03_2707] deviates from the approach based on the construction of an I-V curve.** **(A)** A $10\,\mathrm{s}$ DC injection (inside the region marked by vertical dashed lines) with various amplitudes into the somatic compartment of a PY neuron results in neuronal hyper-/depolarization.
 Relaxation of membrane potentials after offset of the DC input takes hundreds of ms. **(B)** The I-V curve shows a strong voltage dependence of the neuronal resistance (measured as the slope of the curve). **(C)**
-Membrane conductance, measured with the method suggested by the authors (Eq.$\,$@eq:G-model-def; dashed curve), is around $15\,\mathrm{nS}$ (corresponding to a
+Membrane conductance measured with the method suggested by the authors of [@Compte03_2707] (Eq.$\,$@eq:G-model-def; dashed curve), is around $15\,\mathrm{nS}$ (corresponding to a
-$70\,\mathrm{M}\Omega$ resistance).
-Membrane conductance, measured according to Eq.$\,$@eq:G-m-def (solid curve), reaches $0.012\,\mathrm{nS}$ (corresponding to a $83\,\mathrm{G}\Omega$ resistance).
-The virtual hyperpolarization method (circles, see Methods) closely reproduces the latter conductance measure. ](../code/fig7.png){#fig:IV}
+$70\,\mathrm{M}\Omega$ resistance) for the neuron being hyper- or depolarized by $\Delta V=-3$--$7\,\mathrm{mV}$ by DC currents.
+Membrane conductance measured according to Eq.$\,$@eq:G-m-def (solid curve), reaches $0.012\,\mathrm{nS}$ (corresponding to a $83\,\mathrm{G}\Omega$ resistance).
+The virtual hyperpolarization method (circles, see Methods) closely reproduces the latter conductance measure. ](../code/fig8.png){#fig:IV}

 ![**Application of the virtual hyperpolarization method to the network model.** Neuronal depolarization during Up states **(A)** is associated with dominant strongly negative membrane conductance **(B,C)**, which is the result of self-depolarization due to intrinsic neuronal dynamics.
 Membrane conductance is calculated according to Eq.$\,$@eq:G-exp-def with $\mathrm{Na^{+}}$ and $\mathrm{Ca^{2+}}$ frozen **(B)** and steady-state **(C)**.
-Vertical gray lines show the time window of $20\,\mathrm{ms}$ just before and after individual spikes, which is masked in the determination of the conductance to avoid contamination by supra-threshold activity. ](../code/fig8.png){#fig:R-mod}
+The time windows of $5\,\mathrm{ms}$ just before and after individual spikes are masked in the determination of the conductance to avoid contamination by supra-threshold activity. ](../code/fig9.png){#fig:R-mod}

+Finally, in the original work modification of e-to-i and i-to-e synaptic weights by $10$% results in noticeable differences in spiking activity, though oscillations are qualitatively preserved  (see their Figure 6).
+In our model, however, similar modification of synaptic weights results in negligible differences in spiking activity.
+Also, when AMPA, NDMA, or GABA conductances are blocked in the model, corresponding changes in the spiking pattern are similar in the original (their Figure 9) and the present model
+(Fig.$\,$@fig:result-block).

+![**When AMPA, NMDA, or GABA channels are blocked in the model, simulation reproduces the results reported in the original Figure 9.** Spiking activity is visualized as multi-unit recordings with recording sites spatially separated by $250\,\mathrm{\mu m}$.
+Each site records from neurons within a $50\,\mathrm{\mu m}$ range.](../code/fig10.png){#fig:result-block}

 # Conclusion

-After some minor modifications to the model, we are able to reproduce the majority of the original results concerning spontaneously generated Up-Down oscillations.
+After modifications to the model with respect to synaptic dynamics and strength, we are able to reproduce the majority of the original results concerning spontaneously generated and stimulation-evoked Up-Down oscillations.
 In particular, the dynamics of membrane potentials, membrane resistances, channel conductances, intracellular concentrations of $\mathrm{Na}^{+}$ and $\mathrm{Ca}^{2+}$ ions, and spiking activity closely resemble those of the original model.
-In our implementation, the synaptic dynamics does not depend on the shapes of individual presynaptic action potentials, but just incorporates the average post-synaptic effect of an action potential.
+In our implementation, the synaptic dynamics does not depend on the shapes of individual presynaptic action potentials, but just incorporates the average postsynaptic effect of an action potential.
 The fact that we can reproduce the emerging network phenomena suggests that this detail of the synapse model is not relevant on the network level.
+We provide
-We provide a closer look at the method which the authors of the original study use to access neuronal conductance (or resistance).
+a closer look at the method which the authors of the original study use to access neuronal conductance (or resistance).
 Their measure reflects an
-“instantaneous chord conductance”, which results in values around $20\,\mathrm{nS}$ throughout network activity.
-In experimental works, the typical measure approximates a “steady-state slope conductance” (see [@Jack1983] for classification), which results in a membrane conductance of around $2\,\mathrm{nS}$ during Down states and dominant negative conductances during Up states in the model.
-The latter suggests powerful non-synaptic self-excitation mechanisms, which dominate during subthreshold neuronal activation, deviating from typical results reported in the experimental literature.
+“instantaneous chord conductance”, which results in the model in values around $15\,\mathrm{nS}$ in an isolated pyramidal neuron, and around $20\,\mathrm{nS}$ throughout network activity.
+In experimental works, the typical measure approximates a “steady-state slope conductance” (see [@Jack1983] for classification), which results in a membrane conductance of less than $1\,\mathrm{nS}$ for a slightly depolarized isolated pyramidal neuron.
+Throughout network activity, this yields around $2\,\mathrm{nS}$ during Down states, strongly fluctuating membrane conductance during subthreshold Up state periods, and a strong negative conductance lasting on average $32\,\mathrm{ms}$ before each spike event.
+These low and even negative long-lasting conductances are typically not reported in the experimental literature.
 Therefore, the dynamics of membrane conductance in the model merits further investigation.
+The present model successfully reproduces the network response to blockade of AMPA, NMDA, or GABA channels.
+However, the sensitivity of the present model to changes in the synaptic strengths is weaker than in the original model.

+We could not obtain the desired network regime with the synaptic weights reported in the original work after calibration to account for the change in the synaptic model.
+We suggest the synaptic dynamics to be the source of discrepancy, as suggested by the inconsistency between our synapse implementation and the results shown in the original Figure 5C.

-Overall, we confirm the correctness of the original implementation of the model.
+Apart from these differences in synaptic dynamics, we confirm the correctness of the original implementation of the model.

 # Acknowledgements